oracle-livelabs/database/kubernetes-for-oracledbas/env-setup/env-setup.md

 * Learn about Infrastructure as Code (IaC) and Terraform
 * Learn about Configuration Management and Ansible

-## Task 1: Configure Policies

-## Task 2: Create a Compartment
+### Prerequisites

+This lab assumes you have:

+    An Oracle Cloud account - Paid or Free-Tier
+    You have completed:
+        Lab 1: Prepare Setup

-## Task 3: Press the Magic Button
+## Task 1: Press the Magic Button

 Simply press the Magic Button to begin the deployment process:
 [![Deploy to Oracle Cloud][magic_button]][magic_arch_stack]

-## Task 3: Review the Stack Settings
+## Task 2: Review the Stack Settings

-## Task 4: Run and Review the Plan
+## Task 3: Run and Review the Plan

-## Task 5: Apply! the Stack
+## Task 4: Apply! the Stack

-## Task 6: Learn about Infrastructure as Code (IaC) using Terraform
+## Task 5: Learn about Infrastructure as Code (IaC) using Terraform

-## Task 7: Learn about Configuration Management using Ansible
+## Task 6: Learn about Configuration Management using Ansible

 ## Learn More